Five-game intra-squad series begins this coming Saturday morning

 Head coach Joe Godri and his staff addressed every position on the field with versatile group

 Villanova has developed into one of the top defensive teams in the BIG EAST Conference under Johnson's tutelage.
-During the 2012 season the Wildcats had a .968 fielding percentage while committing zero or one errors 35 times.
-In addition Villanova had eight position players with a fielding percentage of .975 or higher and the team recorded a fielding percentage of .960 or better for the eighth time in nine years.
+The team has compiled a fielding percentage of .965 or higher in each of the last five seasons and the Wildcats have posted a mark of at least .960 nine times in the past 10 years.

 Johnson is well known in the Philadelphia baseball community and has been inducted into several local sports halls of fame.
 In addition to his collegiate coaching career at Villanova, Johnson spent several years coaching American Legion baseball in the area.
 He served as the head coach of the Paoli American Legion squad from 1996 until 2005.
 Johnson's first Paoli team competed for a league championship in 1996 and went on to win a league and playoff championship in 1999, when it finished with a 37-7 record, and also advanced to national postseason play in 2005.
 Johnson also coached the Spring-City American Legion team from 1983-1992 and accumulated 225 victories to go along with two regional championships.